AlirezaFT78/Mohaymen_AI_Chatbot/UPDATED_README.md

 ## 📦 Features

 - ✅ Persian question answering from `.txt` documents in `/data/`
-- ✅ FAISS vector search for efficient document retrieval
+- ✅ FAISS vector search with overlapping chunks and token-aware truncation
 - ✅ Gemini API (via `openai-python`) for LLM responses
-- ✅ FastAPI backend exposed via `/ask`
+- ✅ FastAPI backend exposed via `/ask` endpoint with health checks
-- ✅ Real-time Telegram bot integration
+- ✅ Real-time Telegram bot integration with anti-flooding
-- ✅ Dockerized with Docker Compose
+- ✅ Dockerized with Docker Compose and volume persistence
-- ✅ Tests for LLM, API, and bot interaction
 - ✅ Query caching with `lru_cache`
+- ✅ Tests for LLM, API, and bot interaction with mocking support
+- ✅ Supports Hugging Face model caching and `.env` config

 ---

 ## 🧰 Technologies Used